CCurl/cccForth/README.md

 The main goals for this minimal Forth are as follows:

-- To be very frugal with its usage of memory.
+- To be frugal with its usage of memory.
 - To be easy to modify and add/extend the primitives.
 - To have an implementation that is minimal and "intuitively obvious upon casual inspection".
 - To be able to run on any system that has a C compiler.